soxueren/atsd/changelogs/2017_09/README.md

 ### Issue 3977
 --------------

-The tables with subjects that depend on the given configuration are introduced for Databases, HTTP Pools, Replacement Tables.
+The configuration pages for Databases, HTTP Pools, and Replacement Tables now display linked jobs.
-For the database configuration, the jobs, and the item lists are shown.

 <img src="Images/Figure1.png" width="300px"/>

-For the HTTP pool, the referencing task configurations, item lists and ATSD configurations are shown.
+For the HTTP pool, the linked task configurations, item lists and ATSD configurations are shown.

 <img src="Images/Figure2.png" width="300px"/>

-For the Replacement table, the referencing task configurations are shown.
+For the Replacement table, the linked task configurations are shown.

 <img src="Images/Figure3.png" width="300px"/>

 ### Issue 3976
 --------------
 The old `Command` field containing path to the executable script has been renamed to `Path to the script`.
-The new `Command` field allows to type the commands returning the Item List elements, one per line.
+The new `Command` field allows entering commands returning the Item List elements, one Item per line.
-The commands from the text area are executed as if they were an executable file located in the default scripts directory (`$AXIBASE_COLLECTOR_HOME/conf/scripts`).
+The commands from the text area are copied to a file in `$AXIBASE_COLLECTOR_HOME/conf/scripts` directory and executed as a script.
-You must provide the setting `script.text.execute.allow=true` in `$AXIBASE_COLLECTOR_HOME/conf/server.properties` file in order to use this feature.
+You must set `script.text.execute.allow=true` in `$AXIBASE_COLLECTOR_HOME/conf/server.properties` file in order to enable this feature.

 ![](Images/Figure4.png)